ondoheer/amnh-validation-tool/README.md

 # amnh-validation-tool

-This is a tool based on the prototype we build at the AMNH Hack the Deep Hackaton 2018.
+This is a tool based on the prototype we built at the AMNH Hack the Deep Hackaton 2018.

 It is a simple web application that helps AMNH Marine Samples volunteers to input and generate CSV records of the marine samples collected by the museum.

-It's goal is to help lower the number of input errors while performing the tasks.
+It's goal is to help lower the number of input errors while recording each specimen.
-Most of the WebApp functionalities work offline, but some of them requirre internet access to work.
+Most of the WebApp functionalities work offline, but some of them require internet access to work.
-I does not require a backend, it could be hosted on a free service such as github pages.
+It does not require a backend and can be hosted on a free service such as github pages.

 ## Features